michelled/weavly.org/src/activities/dancing-to-the-beat.md

 ## Tips

-* Announce every step of the program as it is executed.
+* Announce every step of the program as it is being played/executed.
 * For longer songs, you can replay the same program.
-* Try to keep the players focused on the running program and correct their movements.
+* Try to keep the players focused on following the running program and correcting their movements.

 ## Skill Development